 United, under Ron Atkinson, were reigning FA Cup holders and promised much, but had endured a mixed run of form in the run-up to the game, with two wins from the previous six.
-While Spurs

 And what made things tastier was that this was the little Argentinian’s first game back for Spurs after a period in exile following the Falklands war which had broken out the year before – something which guaranteed him a hostile reception from those at the ground that night.

-As for the match, the watching millions, not to mention the meager crowd of 33,616, were treated to something of an early festive feast as two of the most attacking and glamorous sides in the league locked horns.
+As for the match, the watching millions, not to mention the meagre crowd of 33,616, were treated to something of an early festive feast as two of the most attacking and glamorous sides in the league locked horns.

 Arthur Graham’s freakish opener put United into a first-half lead, only for Alan Brazil’s spectacular overhead kick to level things up in the second half.

 And the BBC couldn’t have wished for more from their first-ever live Division One game as Kevin Moran and Graham again put United 3-1 to set-up a thrilling finale.

 However, the introduction of Ardiles gave Spurs a lifeline as he set up Mark Falco almost immediately after coming on to make it 3-2 and temporarily silence the boo boys.